azerion/bluestack-sdk-android/upgrading.md

 ## Version 2.9

-- Make sure that your MNGAdsSDKFactoryListener implements the following methods:
+- We added more callbacks to our MNGAdsSDKFactoryListener so you can handle the intialisation success, failure or reload properly.
+So if you are using this callback make sure that your MNGAdsSDKFactoryListener implements all the following methods:
 ```java
 	onMNGAdsSDKFactoryDidFinishInitializing();
 	onMNGAdsSDKFactoryDidFailInitialization(Exception e);